Anxiety & OCD Treatment Program • Online Self-help Course for Pure OCD, ADHD, Bipolar Depression. Smart Life Skills

 If the actions of the body are still and if the mind is quiet – they will assume nothing is happening, therefore, you will feel calm and fine.

-If the body is shaking around out and the mind is freaking out – the cells assume bad things are out there, so prepares you for the attack of some sort, which keeps you in a hypersensitive state – this is just how thoughts, biology and chemistry work.
+If the body is shaking around and the mind is freaking out – the cells assume bad things are out there, so prepare you for the attack of some sort, which keeps you in a hypersensitive state – this is just how thoughts, biology, and chemistry work.

 Blood would be pulled back from the thinking pre-frontal cortex and the brain’s old baseline reptilian instincts would kick in.